jcnesci/Tell-a-Tree-01/README.md

+# The Tell-a-Tree NYC codebase

-# Welcome to the Tell-a-Tree NYC project code, which was developed during ITP Camp 2013 at NYU.
+Welcome to the TAT-NYC project code, which was created during ITP Camp 2013 at NYU.

 It's a very simple prototype to demo the functionality of the project and it's proposed interaction.